MC-Terminal/mineflayer-maps/README.md

 bot.loadPlugin(maps) // load it before spawning to get all maps
 ```

-## Examples
-Look at the `examples` folder for out of the box examples.

 ## Options
 This plugin extends the `BotOptions` type from mineflayer.
 Add them to the createBot options when creating the bot.
 You can also change them later by changing the `bot.maps` properties.